 All prices are average April 2026 installed prices including a standard back-to-back install (indoor unit and outdoor unit on opposite sides of the same wall, under 3m pipe run).
 Complex installs — longer pipe runs, first-floor units requiring scaffolding, electrical upgrades — can add $400 to $1,200.
 Expect summer (November to February) sale pricing to drop these 10 to 20%.

-If you want the one-line answer: most Australian first home buyers fitting out a three-bedroom home should buy the Daikin Cora 2.5kW for each bedroom ($1,299 installed each) and a Daikin Alira X 5kW for the living room ($2,299 installed).
-Three bedrooms plus living room totals approximately $6,200 installed — the single biggest home-comfort investment of the first year, and the one that pays back every power bill for the next 15 years.
+If you want the one-line answer for a three-bedroom-plus-living-room fitout, you have two paths.
+Path A (Amazon AU + separate installer): Mitsubishi Heavy Industries Avanti 2.5kW in each bedroom (~$1,862 fitted) and a Daikin Alira X 5kW in the living room (~$2,299 installed via specialist retailer) totals approximately $7,886 installed.
+Path B (specialist retailer end-to-end): Daikin Cora 2.5kW in each bedroom ($1,299 installed each) and a Daikin Alira X 5kW in the living room ($2,299 installed) totals approximately $6,196 installed.
+Either way, this is the single biggest home-comfort investment of the first year — and the one that pays back every power bill for the next 15 years.

 Best Split System for Bedrooms (2.5kW)